Mountaineering Basics: How to Get Into Mountaineering

 10. Getting Past Fear

 My biggest tip for overcoming heights is to continue to expose yourself to heights.
-Join a climbing gym, challenge yourself to tip-toe to the edge of a cliff and look over, anything that helps you become okay with steep terrain will help your mountaineering career.
+Join a climbing gym, challenge yourself to tip-toe to the edge of a cliff and look over – anything that helps you become okay with steep terrain will help your mountaineering career.

 11. Get Your Alpine Degree

 You can’t possibly learn everything you need to know about mountain safety from a blog or YouTube.
 Getting started with mountaineering takes an investment of both time and money.
-Consider taking mountaineering courses by certified AMGA instructors in order to learn specific mountaineering techniques.
-Many outdoor stores, clubs and guiding services are more than happy to teach.
+Consider taking mountaineering courses by certified American Mountain Guides Association (AMGA) instructors in order to learn specific mountaineering techniques.

+Many outdoor stores, clubs and guiding services offer courses and are stoked to teach new mountaineers.
 Here’s a look at courses and skill sets that you’ll need to make your mountaineering career a success.

 General Skills for Mountaineering